-It is, however, important for employers as well to be aware of the strengths of neurodiverse candidates and consider how they will fit into their organisation.
-These individuals should be seen as much more than a good way to fill a skills gap.
-Diversity brings strength to businesses, offers new ways of looking at challenges, and helps boost a firm's productivity and reputation.
+It is, however, important for employers to also be aware of the strengths of neurodiverse candidates and consider how they will fit into their organisation.
+These individuals should be seen as much more than a good way to fill a skills gap - diversity brings strength to businesses, offers new ways of looking at challenges, and helps boost a firm's productivity and reputation.

 The roles available for neurodiverse employees